 - Association of Southeast Asian Nations’ (ASEAN): It was created in 1967 and with the main objective of economic growth and trade development of its nations, namely Indonesia, Malaysia, Singapore, Thailand, and the Philippines.

 - The Southern Common Market (MERCOSUR): It was created in 2002 with major state parties, including Argentina, Brazil, Paraguay, Uruguay, and Venezuela, with the main objective of regional development of its member nations.

-- The African Continental Free Trade Area (AFCFTA): It was created in 2018 and is a recent Free trade area and comprise majorly of all African nations (as of date 29 nations) to promote free movement of goods and services in the member region.
+- The African Continental Free Trade Area (AFCFTA): It was created in 2018 and is a recent Free trade area and comprises all African nations (as of date, 29 nations) to promote free movement of goods and services in the member region.

-- European Free Trade Association (EFTA): It was created in 1960 and comprise of Iceland, Liechtenstein, Norway and Switzerland as member nations with the main objective of enhancing free trade among its members and regional growth and economic development.
+- European Free Trade Association (EFTA): It was created in 1960 and comprises Iceland, Liechtenstein, Norway, and Switzerland as member nations with the main objective of enhancing free trade among its members and regional growth and economic development.

 - Free Trade promotes the development of all member nations by advancing comparative advantageComparative AdvantageIn order to determine comparative advantage, the opportunity cost of each item from each country needs to be calculated.
 Then, on a comparative table, these costs are plotted to get the comparative advantage. of each member nations, which allows them to export those goods or services in which they have more efficiency and technical know-how compared to other member nations and import those where they have less advantage.

 - Another advantage Free trade offers in promoting economies of scaleEconomies Of ScaleEconomies of scale are the cost advantage a business achieves due to large-scale production and higher efficiency. as well as more employment opportunities for the people of such member nations.

 - Free trade develops trade relations among member nations, which also leads to the development of various allied sectors as well, such as Travel and Hospitality.